mongodb/genny/Nodes.md

    external trigger.
 External software could track when all the clients have finished their warmups, and then indicate for all of the clients to continue.
-5. Extend the _overrides_ in workloadNode: Add a field _overrides_ to use variables, and value generation functionality.